sigsum/log-go/doc/setup.md

 ```
 createtree -admin_server=localhost:6962
 ```
-Record the numerical id of the new tree, which is written to the output, it should go in a `tree-id=...` line in the config file.
+Record the numerical id of the new tree, which is written on standard output, it should go in a `tree-id=...` line in the config file.

 On the secondary node, instead run